 Only shareholders of record at the close of business on the Record Date will be entitled to vote at the Annual Meeting.
-At the close of business on the Record Date, there were 46,558,610 common shares outstanding, which represent all of the voting securities of the Company.
+At the close of business on the Record Date, there were 47,159,424 common shares outstanding, which represent all of the voting securities of the Company.
 Each common share is entitled to one vote.
 Shareholders do not have cumulative voting rights in the election of trustees.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to be Held on May 15, 2019.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Shareholders to be Held on May 11, 2021.
 Our proxy statement is attached.
-Our financial and other information is contained in our Annual Report to Shareholders for the fiscal year ended December 31, 2018.
+Our financial and other information is contained in our Annual Report to Shareholders for the fiscal year ended December 31, 2020.
+Pursuant to the rules and regulations of the U.S. Securities and Exchange Commission (the "SEC"), we are primarily furnishing proxy materials to our shareholders via the internet, rather than mailing paper copies of the materials.
+Internet distribution of the proxy materials is designed to expedite receipt by shareholders, lower costs and reduce the environmental impact of the Annual Meeting.
 If you received a Notice of Internet Availability of Proxy Materials by mail, you will not receive a printed copy of the proxy materials unless you specifically request the materials.
-This proxy statement and our Annual Report on Form 10-K for the year ended December 31, 2018, as filed with the U.S. Securities and Exchange Commission, are available at www.proxyvote.com.
-If you received a Notice of Internet Availability of Proxy Materials by mail and would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the Notice of Internet Availability of Proxy Materials provides instructions on how shareholders may request to receive proxy materials for future annual meetings of shareholders in printed or email form.
+This proxy statement and our Annual Report on Form 10-K for the year ended December 31, 2020, as filed with the U.S. Securities and Exchange Commission, are available at www.proxyvote.com.
+If you received a Notice of Internet Availability of Proxy Materials by mail and would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the Notice of Internet Availability of Proxy Materials.
+In addition, the Notice of Internet Availability of Proxy Materials provides instructions on how shareholders may request to receive proxy materials for future annual meetings of shareholders in printed or email form.